pbrink231/plex_top_playlists/README.md

 crontab -e
 ```

-Add this line to the bottom of the file
+Add this line to the bottom of the file (will run at 4:05 am every day)

 ```bash
 5 4 * * * /usr/scripts/plex_playlist_update.py